Sphere Entertainment to launch immersive content studio in Hollywood

 Big Sky is a custom ultra-high-resolution camera system and immersive custom content creation tool with sharp cinematic lenses capable of capturing detailed, large-format images.

-Sphere Entertainment, which was recently spun off from Madison Square Garden Entertainment, said the films would run during the day before live events and concerts in the evening.
+Sphere Entertainment said the films would run during the day before live events and concerts in the evening.

 In a bid to draw touring artists, Sphere Studios will also work with artists to create immersive visuals for Sphere's 16K screen.